gcallah/work/chaps/weber.md

 "Weber's idealist interpretation of Offenbacher's school enrolment statistics provides a foremost example of a scholarly claim with decided political overtones that are closely in line with Weber's and the liberal Protestants' cultural agenda...
-Weber's idealist interpretation of Offenbacher's data is also a statementof cultural criticism with partisan overtones and decidedly political implications" (199-200).
+Weber's idealist interpretation of Offenbacher's data is also a statement of cultural criticism with partisan overtones and decidedly political implications" (199-200).

 I am not a mind reader, and certainly cannot read the mind of the long-gone Max Weber.
 But if what he was up to was really a pitch for Protestantism, he did not make a very good job of it, to wit:

-"Entirely realistically, the Catholic Church concluded that the human species was *not* an absolutely and clearly determined unity to be valued as such" (2011:128).
+"Entirely realistically, the Catholic Church concluded that the human species was *not* an absolutely and clearly determined unity to be valued as such" (2011: 128).

 Or: